-- Heat a large stock pot (or dutch oven) over medium high heat.
-Add onion, celery, carrots, garlic, and olive oil.
-Cook veggies until they begin to soften and onions are translucent (about 10-15 minutes).
+- Heat a large stock pot (or Dutch oven) over medium high heat.
+Add olive oil, onion, celery, carrots, and garlic.
+Cook veggies until they begin to soften and onions are translucent (about 10 minutes).

 - Add uncooked chicken breasts and bay leaves on top of veggies.
 Pour broth over veggies and chicken, ensuring chicken is fully covered by the broth.

 - Bring to a boil and then reduce heat to medium low and keep at a simmer (uncovered).
-Simmer for 20-30 minutes, or until chicken is cooked and easily shreds with a fork.
+Simmer for 25-30 minutes, or until chicken is cooked through and reaches an internal temperature of 165 degrees F.

 - Remove cooked chicken from pot and place on a cutting board.
-Using two forks, shred chicken.
+Using two forks, shred the chicken.